Qualified Admission for traditional freshmen

-The Qualified Admissions standards for Kansas Board of Regents' schools have changed for all institutions beginning with the class graduating in 2015.
+The Qualified Admissions standards for Kansas Board of Regents' schools changed with the class graduating in 2015.

-In response to the changing admission requirements, K-State will initiate student self reporting with the class of 2015.
+In response to the changing admission requirements, K-State initiated student self reporting.
 At the time they apply, students will be asked to submit:

 - precollege coursework,